BallAerospace/COSMOS/_docs/cmdtlm.md

 ### ALLOW_SHORT

 Allows the telemetry packet to be received with a data portion that is smaller than the defined size without warnings.
 Any extra space in the packet will be filled in with zeros by COSMOS.

+### HIDDEN

+The HIDDEN keyword hides this telemetry packet from all the COSMOS tools such as Packet Viewer, Telemetry Grapher and Handbook Creator.
+It also hides this telemetry from appearing in the Script Runner popup helper when writing scripts.
+The telemetry still exists in the system and can received and checked by scripts.

 ## Item Modifiers